OpenSig/opensig-btc/README.md

 ### Send
-Returns a receipt containing a transaction to send the given amount from the `from` key to the `to` address, and, optionally, to publish the transaction on the blockchain.
+Returns a receipt containing a transaction to send the given amount or amounts from the `from` key to the `to` address, and, optionally, to publish the transaction on the blockchain.
 Change is returned to the `from` address.
 ```
-  Usage: opensig send [options] <amount>
+  Usage: opensig send [options] <amount ...>

   creates a transaction